Our products

 Step-by-step preparation

-Peel the potatoes and slice them thinly, 3-4 mm thick (like a baker's slices).
-If you cut them too thick, they won't cook properly with the cod.
+Peel the potatoes and slice them thinly (3-4 mm) like for gratin potatoes.
+If you cut them too thick, they won't cook in time with the cod.
 Soak them in cold water for 10 minutes to remove excess starch, then drain and dry them thoroughly.

 2. Prepare the onion and garlic

-Cut the onions into thin julienne strips.
+Slice the onions into fine julienne strips.
 Slice the garlic.
-Julienne onions caramelize better in the oven than diced onions, creating that sweet and silky texture characteristic of Portuguese onions.
+Julienne onions confit better in the oven than diced onions, creating that sweet and silky texture characteristic of this Portuguese dish.

 3. Assemble the tray (5 minutes)

-Preheat the oven to 190°C (375°F) .
-In a large baking dish, arrange a layer of potatoes, slightly overlapping them (like fish scales).
+Preheat the oven to 190 °C. In a large baking tray, place a first layer of slightly overlapping potatoes (like fish scales).
 Season with salt and pepper.
-Scatter half the onion and garlic over the potatoes.
-Drizzle with half the olive oil.
+Distribute half of the onion and garlic over them.
+Drizzle with half of the olive oil.
 Add the bay leaf.

-Place the tray in the oven and cook for 25 minutes , or until the potatoes are almost cooked and the onions are starting to brown.
-This preliminary step is crucial: if you add the cod from the beginning, the potatoes will remain raw.
+Place the tray in the oven and cook for 25 minutes until the potatoes are almost done and the onion begins to brown.
+This preliminary step is essential: if you add the cod from the beginning, the potatoes will be raw.

 5. Add the cod (15-18 minutes)

 Remove the tray.
-Place the cod fillets skin-side up on top of the potatoes.
-Scatter the remaining onion and garlic around them.
+Place the cod fillets skin-side up over the potatoes.
+Distribute the remaining onion and garlic around them.
 Drizzle with the remaining oil.
-Distribute the black olives evenly over the tray.
-Return to the oven for 15-18 minutes at 190°C (375°F).
+Scatter the black olives over the entire tray.
+Return to the oven for 15-18 minutes at 190 °C.

-While the baking tray is in the oven, boil the eggs (10 minutes in boiling water), peel them, and cut them into quarters.
-When you take the tray out, arrange the egg quarters on the plate and sprinkle generously with chopped fresh parsley.
-A final drizzle of extra virgin olive oil will add a touch of fragrance to the dish.
+While baking, boil the hard-boiled eggs (10 minutes in boiling water), peel them, and cut them into quarters.
+Upon removing the tray, arrange the hard-boiled egg quarters over the dish and generously sprinkle with fresh chopped parsley.
+A final drizzle of raw extra virgin olive oil perfumes the entire dish.

-1. Thin and dry potatoes: cut them into 3-4 mm slices and dry them well.
-If they are damp, they will boil instead of roast and won't get crispy around the edges.
+1. Thin and dry potatoes: slice them 3-4 mm thick and dry them well.
+If they are wet, they will boil instead of roast and will not get crispy at the edges.

 2. Two baking times: first the potatoes alone, then with the cod.
-This is the key trick to getting everything cooked perfectly at the same time.
+This is the key trick to ensure everything is perfectly cooked at the same time.

 3. Generous olive oil: don't skimp.
-The Portuguese use olive oil in abundance, and it's what gives the dish that golden sheen and characteristic flavor.
+The Portuguese use olive oil generously, and it's what gives the dish its golden shine and characteristic flavor.

-4. Finely julienned onion: the finer the julienned, the better it caramelizes in the oven.
-A well-caramelized onion is sweet and silky, not raw.
+4. Fine julienne onion: the finer, the better it confits in the oven.
+Well-confit onion is sweet and silky, not raw.

-5. Whole olives: cut olives lose flavor and texture.
-Leave them whole to provide that salty and bitter note that contrasts with the sweetness of the onion.
+5. Whole olives: sliced olives lose flavor and texture.
+Leave them whole to provide that salty and bitter contrast to the sweetness of the onion.

 6. Hard-boiled egg at the end: never bake it.
-It gets rubbery.
-Add it once you've taken the tray out of the oven.
+It will become rubbery.
+Add it after removing the tray from the oven.

-In the last 3 minutes, turn on the oven grill to brown the surface.
+In the last 3 minutes, activate the oven's grill to brown the surface.
 You can add a thin layer of breadcrumbs mixed with chopped garlic to create a crispy crust.

 Preparation of Portuguese-style cod: Step-by-step preparation